-These batteries as by the far the most cost effective and have very good run time when compared to other more expensive batteries.
+These batteries as by the far the most cost-effective and have a very good run time when compared to other more expensive batteries.

-The big note here is to absolutely not touch the every ready general purpose batteries or the every ready heavy duty...as they are very low performers.
+The big note here is to absolutely not touch every ready general-purpose battery or every ready heavy-duty...as they are very low performers.

-The current firmware version in your gates v1.13 of using the power at a rate of 48 mA an hour.
-The new low power version were are nearly finished testing will use only 12 mA per hour, which means you will get 4 times the life out of the same batteries.
-When this is ready we will send out an email with the details of how to update your firmware.
+The firmware version used in the gates was v1.13 of using the power at a rate of 48 mA an hour.
+The new low power version available 1.41 uses only 12 mA per hour, which means you will get 4 times the life out of the same batteries.

-As the majority or recharge batteries are 1.2 v compared to a normal battery of 1.5 v, The combination of 4 x recharge batteries means you have 4.8 v with a brand new set.
+As the majority of AA recharge batteries are 1.2 v compared to a normal battery of 1.5 v, The combination of 4 x AA recharge batteries means you have 4.8 v with a brand new set.
 The minimum voltage required by the gates is 4.39 v so you are already close to the margin before you have started.
-So then the cost and benefit is not looking good for using recharge batteries.
-This is why we do not recommended you invest in them and the charger etc.
+So then the cost and benefit are not looking good for using recharge batteries.
+This is why we do not recommend you invest in them and the charger etc.